jlorieau/mollib/docs/cli/measure.rst

     See :ref:`atom-selectors` and :ref:`atom-filters`.

-    .. note:: If simple Ramachandran and side-chain dihedrals are needed, checkout ``--rama``.
+    .. note:: If simple Ramachandran dihedrals are needed, checkout ``--rama``.

 ``--stats``
     Report the average and standard deviation of all measured values.
 This